kentcdodds/brisa/docs/building-your-application/data-management/server-actions.md

 ### Using data attributes

 You can use [`data-` attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) to transfer data from the client to the server.
-This is useful when you need to send data that is not in a form or in a link.
+This is useful when you need to send data that is not in a form.

 ```tsx
 <input